Azure/ResourceModules/docs/wiki/The library - Module design.md

 Dependency file (`dependencies.bicep`) guidelines:

-- The `dependencies.bicep` should optionally be used if any additional dependencies must be deployed into a nested scope (e.g. into a deployed resource group).
+- The `dependencies.bicep` should optionally be used if any additional dependencies must be deployed into a nested scope (e.g. into a deployed Resource Group).

 # Telemetry